-The Israel-based security software company, Checkmarx has recently found out that flaws in the personal voice assistant technology in several Android devices could have rendered them vulnerable to hackers and other security threats.
+The Israel-based security software company, Checkmarx recently discovered that flaws in several Android devices’ personal voice assistant technology could have rendered them vulnerable to hackers and other security threats.

 “The malicious app we designed for the demonstration was nothing more than a mockup weather app that could have been malicious by design.
 When the client starts the app, it essentially creates a persistent connection back to the [command and control] server and waits for commands and instructions from the attacker, who is operating the C&C server from anywhere in the world.
 Even closing the app does not terminate the persistent connection.” – They explained